Laparoscopic Burch Procedure

 Laparoscopic Burch Procedure (Precare) Care Guide

 - Without treatment, you may have difficult, painful, or frequent urination, especially at night.
-You may continue to leak urine when coughing, sneezing, or laughing.
-You may also have pain when having sexual intercourse (sex).
-Leaking urine may be embarrassing, and affect your daily activities.
-If you have a prolapse, it may push the bladder out of the vaginal opening even further.
+You may continue to leak urine when you cough, sneeze, or laugh.
+You may also have pain during sex.
+If you have a prolapse, it may push your bladder out of the vaginal opening even further.
 This may lead to other serious medical problems.

 The week before your procedure:

-- Keep a record of the number of times you pass urine each day.
+- Keep a record of the number of times you urinate each day.
 You may describe the color and amount of your urine for each time you use the bathroom.
 Bring this record with you when you see your caregiver.

 - Practice Kegel exercises, and keep doing them even after your procedure.
 These exercises squeeze your pelvic floor muscles and help them become stronger.
 Ask your caregiver for more information about Kegel exercises.

-- You may need to have urine tests, cystoscopy, chest x-ray, and blood tests.
-Ask your caregiver for more information about these and other tests that you may need.
-Write down the date, time, and location of each test.
+- You may need blood and urine tests before your procedure.
+You may also need cystoscopy and a chest x-ray.
+Talk to your caregiver about these or other tests you may need.
+Write down the date, time, and location for each test.